michellepace/md-pretty/README.md

 ```
 Read the attached `spec.md` document comprehensively.
 Ask me one question at a time so we can develop a thorough, step-by-step spec for this idea.
 Each question should build on my previous answers, and our end goal is to have a detailed specification I can hand off to a developer.
 Let’s do this iteratively and dig into every relevant detail.
 Remember, only one question at a time.
 ```

+**VERSION 4 — a base for vibe coding:** Brainstormed version control ideas with Claude in a separate chat, tweaked (version 3).
+This is the basis PRD or Product Requirement Spec.